UofT-DSI/production/lessons/part_3/production_3_training.md

 + Approach 2: similarity.

-    - Assume that data samples that share similar characteristics, share the same labels.
+    - Assume that data samples that share similar characteristics share the same labels.
     - Similarity is established by more complex methods (clustering, k-nn, etc.)

 + Approach 3: perturbation.

-    - Assume that small perturbations to a sample does not change its label.
+    - Assume that small perturbations to a sample do not change its label.
     - Apply small perturbations to your training instances to obtain new training instances.